For 31 Years

 Serving the towns of Southwest Harbor, Tremont, and Mt.
 Desert,

-For the safety of all concerned and until further notice, Pantry distributions will be moved from Harbor House Community Center to St. John Episcopal Church, 315 Main St., Southwest Harbor.
+For the safety of all concerned and until further notice, Pantry distributions will be held at St. John Episcopal Church, 315 Main St., Southwest Harbor.
 A walk-up window will be utilized and is located on the south side of the church building.
 At the window present your identification card and your pre-packaged vouchers will be sent through the window.
 To register for Pantry benefits proceed to the window on the east side of the church door.
 Please keep the appropriate 6 feet between persons waiting in line and wear face covering.

 Safe Distribution Protocol: Here's How It Works